Quality Control Options for CNC Machined Parts

 With this option, you can compare the part’s dimensional properties to the original design.
 By default, the best-fit method for alignment will be used, but if necessary, your report can be adjusted to a defined reference point.

 Dimensional measurements are conducted with a ZEISS Gom ATOS 12 m or similar device.
 First, moving fringe patterns are projected onto the part’s surface with a high-power blue light source.
 High-quality stereo cameras capable of high resolutions capture the reflections from the projection.
 Ambient non-blue light is filtered out to measure the dimensions of the printed part.
-When choosing a 3D scan, you’ll receive an inspection report providing false-color pictures from three angles.
+When choosing a 3D scan, you’ll receive an inspection report providing false-colour pictures from three angles.

 When to Use This: When free-form structures or contours need to be quickly measured for accuracy